Ibrox Stadium: Stadium design

 Trophy room, featuring a portrait of Bill Struth.

 The Ibrox pitch is surrounded by four covered all-seater stands, officially known as the Bill Struth Main (south), Broomloan Road (west), Sandy Jardine (north) and Copland Road (east) Stands.
-Each stand has two tiers, with the exception of the Bill Struth Main Stand, which has had three tiers since the Club Deck was added in 1991.
+Three stands have two tiers; the Bill Struth Main Stand has three tiers since the Club Deck was added in 1991.
 The two corner areas, known as the West and East areas of the Sandy Jardine Stand, have one tier of seating below a JumboTron screen.

 The Bill Struth Main Stand, formerly known as the Main Stand, faces onto Edmiston Drive (A8 road).
 The red-brick facade, designed by Archibald Leitch, is a Category B listed building.
 Simon Inglis, writing in 1996, described it as an "imposing red-brick facade, with its mock neo-classical arched, square and pedimented windows, exudes prestige and power."
 On each end wall the club crest is depicted in a blue and gold mosaic.
 Stairtowers leading to the Club Deck (third tier) stand at each end of the Main Stand.
 These towers are also framed in red-brick, but deliberately contrast with the main body of the stand.
 The two stairtowers also support a 146 m long and 540 t truss, claimed to be the longest and heaviest clear span girder in the world.

 Through the main doors of the Main Stand is a wood-panelled hallway.
 A marble staircase leads to the boardroom and trophy room.
+Since Graeme Souness' time in charge, the wood panelled home dressing room traditionally has a portrait of the reigning monarch on the wall.
 Inglis compared Ibrox to Highbury, in that it combined corporate power with a sense of tradition and solidity.
 It was originally constructed as a 10,000-seat stand above a standing enclosure.
 It was redeveloped in the early 1990s with the addition of the Club Deck and seating in the enclosure.
 It is now a three-tier all-seated structure, accommodating approximately 21,000 spectators.
 The front wall of the middle tier is one of the last surviving examples of the Leitch style of criss-cross detailing.
 The middle tier is split into front and rear sections, while the enclosure is split into east and west sections, either side of the retractable tunnel cover.